-Mic Open systems can be assigned to CUT or DIM the various loud speakers connected to the console or inhibit talkback routing to any of Monitor 1's Mic outputs.
+Mic Open systems can be assigned to CUT or DIM the various loud speakers connected to the console.
 These settings can be different for the different console modes: On Air (TX Mode), Rehearse (REH mode) and Neither (neither mode selected on the surface).